mcktr/check_tr64_fritz/README.md

 The username and password are the same as for the Web-Interface of your Fritz!Box.
 If you don't use the login method with username and password you can leave the username empty.

+Functions that collect data from smart home devices (such as the thermometers) dont respond with the live data, e.g. smart home device went offline and you will still get an OK response.
+This is caused by the communication between the Fritz!Box and the smart home devices, they exchange data every ~15 minutes, therefore the smart home functions can not show the live data.

 ### Security

 Since there are credentials transmitted over the network, this script use SSL to communicate with the Fritz!Box.
 Therefore you need to find out your SSL port for the TR-064 protocol of your Fritz!Box.
 For finding out the port you can use the `getSecurityPort` script.